-Brugmansia Variegated Apricot (Angel's Trumpet) is a vigorous tropical shrub or small tree laden with exceptionally large, pendulous, trumpet-shaped, apricot flowers, 15 in. long (37 cm) with variegated leaves.
+Brugmansia Variegated Apricot (Angel's Trumpet) is a vigorous tropical shrub or small tree laden with exceptionally large, pendulous, trumpet-shaped, apricot, intensely fragrant flowers, 15 in. long (37 cm) with variegated leaves.
 Blooming from midsummer to fall, they hang straight down from the branches and literally cover the plant.

 There's nothing quite like a brugmansia in full bloom.
 This show-stopper has 6" to 10" blooms that dangle from sturdy branches.
 In one season, these shrubby, subtropical plants can easily reach 6 feet tall.